joannefan/joannefan/README.md

-👋 Hi, I’m Joanne, a junior double-majoring in computer science and cognitive & brain sciences at Tufts University.
+👋 Hello, I’m Joanne, a third-year undergraduate studying computer science and cognitive & brain sciences at Tufts University.

+Please reach out by email if you have any questions.

+Thank you!
+Joanne

 <!---
 joannefan/joannefan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.